 The same principle applies when a power company is acquired, as was the case with CEC when it was acquired from the Government in 1997.
 There was need for the new owners to be assured that CEC would be able to buy power from ZESCO over a long period of time as an insurance that the assets they had just acquired (CEC) would not be made redundant by ZESCO bypassing them.
-In addition, since CEC was to sign power supply agreements with the newly privatised mines, a long-term agreement was necessary to give comfort to new mine owners that they would have power continually to support the long-term investments typically associated with mining.
+In addition, since CEC was to sign power supply agreements with the newly privatised mines, a long-term agreement was necessary to give comfort to the new mine owners that they would have power continually to support the long term investments typically associated with mining.